UF Clinical Toxicology Faculty

 David Harrison, Ph.D.

 Academic Qualifications: David Harrison is a medical pathologist who has practiced in a variety of areas including forensic, transplantation and molecular pathology.
-He is senior pathologist in Edinburgh, Scotland and is also Director of Laboratory Medicine for four local university teaching hospitals, with 19 laboratories covering all disciplines from genetics to microbiology.
-He is Professor of Pathology at the University of St Andrews, at 600 years of age Scotland’s oldest university.
-He also honorary professor in the University of Edinburgh.
+He is a senior pathologist in Edinburgh, Scotland and is also a director of laboratory medicine for four local university teaching hospitals, with 19 laboratories covering all disciplines from genetics to microbiology.
+He is a professor of pathology at the University of St Andrews, Scotland’s oldest university at 600 years of age.
+He is also an honorary professor in the University of Edinburgh.
 His research interests center around systems medicine, the application of systems biology to medical problems.
 He chairs the Steering Group of CASyM, a Europe-wide Concerted Action on Implementation of Systems Medicine.

 Michael I. Greenberg MD, MPH

 Academic Qualifications: Dr. Greenberg currently holds board certifications in three medical specialties: Medical Toxicology, Preventive Medicine (Occupational/Environmental Medicine), and Emergency Medicine.
-Dr. Greenberg holds the rank of full Professor at several distinguished institutions and is currently Adjunct Professor at the UF where he contributes to UFs Clinical Toxicology Program.
-He has served as the Program Director for the Medical Toxicology Fellowship Training Program at the Drexel University College of Medicine where he also currently serves as the Chief of the Division of Medical Toxicology.
+Dr. Greenberg holds the rank of full professor at several distinguished institutions and is currently an adjunct professor at UF, where he contributes to the clinical toxicology program.
+He has served as the program director for the Medical Toxicology Fellowship Training Program at the Drexel University College of Medicine, where he also currently serves as the chief of the Division of Medical Toxicology.
 Dr. Greenberg is a past president of the American Academy of Clinical Toxicology (AACT).
 AACT is the largest organization of clinical toxicologists in the world.